Rack & Pinion Steering

 will not sell Morgan rack direct

 Please note that neither of these Morgan Steering Racks are advanced rocket science.
-It is the saving grace.
+It is their saving grace.
 I have had them fully rebuilt and/or repaired by a number of machinists or specialists, at a small fraction of the price that either of these two sources (or their agent, the Morgan Factory) insist on.
-(50-60 quid) Aside from the major components (the rack and its pinion), their parts are commonly available.
+Aside from the major components (the rack and its pinion), their parts are commonly available.

 Turns Lock-to-Lock